 Elisabeth Elliot once said, “The secret is Christ in me, not me in a different set of circumstances.”
-She was addressing the fact that our joy, strength, purpose, and hope doesn’t come about from life suddenly becoming easier for us because we escaped or were delivered from a hard situation.
+She was addressing the fact that our joy, strength, purpose, and hope don’t come about from life suddenly becoming easier for us because we escaped or were delivered form a hard situation.
 True contentment is not a result of living an easy life, but rather learning how to have joy in Christ in the midst of a hard one.

 Sadly, this is a rare message in our day and age.
 Instead, what we commonly hear from well-meaning people in our lives is that our trials are just too much for us, we shouldn’t have to go through hard seasons, and life must feel really unfair right about now.

-While people who say these things mean well, anytime we depart from God’s truth on any matter it is harmful.
+While people who say these things mean well, anytime we depart from God’s truth on any matter, it is harmful.
 Those well-meaning sentiments, because they are not ultimately built on God’s truth, can quickly become incredibly dangerous and detrimental.
 They robs us of the realization of where our true source of strength is found and how we can live in light of that strength even in the hardest of circumstances.
 Sentiments like the ones shared above are not helpful in the end, though they are meant as an encouraging sentiment in the present, because they can quickly drive us to wallowing in self-pity and despair over the trial we are facing.

 As Elisabeth Elliot knew well, however, the Word of God offers us far greater hope and encouragement.
 Four passages in particular are incredibly helpful when facing life’s hard seasons:

 - Ephesians 6:10 – Finally, be strengthened by the Lord and by his vast strength.